-- Control PCM/PH(S) from roboRIO.
-Each PCM/PH must be controlled with signal inputs sourced from the roboRIO and passed via a CAN bus connection from the built-in CAN on the roboRIO (either directly or daisy-chained via another CAN bus device). - Connect the PDP/PDH to the roboRIO CAN bus.
-The PDP/PDH CAN interface must be connected to the built-in CAN bus on the roboRIO (either directly or daisy-chained via another CAN bus device).
+- R715 Control PCM, PH, and Servo Hub from roboRIO.
+Each PCM, PH, and Servo Hub must be controlled with signal inputs sourced from the roboRIO and passed via a CAN bus connection from the built-in CAN on the roboRIO (either directly or daisy-chained via another CAN bus device). - R716 Don't alter the CAN bus.
+No device that interferes with, alters, or blocks communications among the roboRIO and the PDP/PDH, PCMs/PHs, and/or CAN motor controllers on the bus will be permitted.